Atrial septal defect (ASD)

 ASD is not very common.

-A person with no other heart defect, or a small defect (less than 5 millimeters) may not have symptoms, or the symptoms may not occur until middle age or later.
+A person with no other heart defect, or a small defect (less than 5 millimeters) may not have any symptoms, or symptoms may not occur until middle age or later.

 Symptoms that do occur may begin at any time after birth through childhood.
 They can include: